LeCause/smart-link-flutter-sdk/lib/flutterflow/README.md

 # FlutterFlow Integration Examples

-This directory contains example custom actions for integrating the SmartLink SDK in FlutterFlow apps.
+This directory contains example custom actions for integrating the LinkGravity SDK in FlutterFlow apps.

 ## ⚠️ Important Notes